This post is from our contributing sponsor, Time4Learning.

 Giving your children an opportunity to discuss their daily homeschooling helps you better understand the pros and cons of your homeschooling techniques.
 After all, many parents become so busy teaching and taking care of other chores during the year that they rarely take a breath to realize the small changes that occur in their children’s learning styles.

 You may think reviewing their grades will do the trick but that only tells part of the story.
 Ask your children about the lessons they enjoy and about the ones they don’t enjoy.
-You may find that one child who once loved science, suddenly dislikes it.
-If that’s the case, evaluate whether it’s the subject itself, the curriculum you are using, or even the manner in which you are teaching the subject.
+You may find that one child who once loved science suddenly dislikes it.
+If that’s the case, evaluate whether it’s the subject itself, the curriculum you are using, or even how you are teaching the subject.

 For example, perhaps traditional methods using textbooks and worksheets have become uninspiring.
 If so, start introducing more lab work and other interactive lessons.
-It’s all about communicating with your children and giving them the opportunity to evaluate their homeschooling experience.
-Don’t forget, homeschooling affords you the luxury of changing things up.
+It’s all about communicating with your children and allowing them to evaluate their homeschooling experience.
+Don’t forget: homeschooling affords you the luxury of changing things up.

 Adjusting Your Schedule

 With homeschooling, nothing is set in concrete — even your treasured schedule.
 If you are a homeschooling parent who regards your schedule as untouchable, consider relaxing it or tweaking it a bit.
 It could be just the ticket to boost your homeschooling progress.

 Provide additional free time, wake your children up twenty minutes later, or forego the 30-minute drive during rush hour for a “so-so” elective.
 You have flexibility on your side, so why not use it?